Skip to content Skip to footer navigation

 Using a TV's product code

-Major retailers will be promoting very good deals from now through to August and beyond, but most of the bargain TVs will be 2022 models with some very specific markdowns on 2023 TVs (mainly with the most expensive models).
+Major retailers will be promoting very good deals from now through to August and beyond, but most of the bargain TVs will be 2023 models with some very specific markdowns on 2024 TVs (mainly the most expensive models).
+You may also find good deals for TVs that were released early in April that haven't been selling too well.

 How do you find out the age of a TV?
 The secret is in the product code.
 Not only does it tell you the size and specifications of the TV, it also contains information on the year of release – if you know how to read it.

-New models can also be heavily discounted, with this 2023 75-inch Samsung QA75QN85CAWXXY available for more than $1000 less than the recommended retail price.
+New models can also be heavily discounted, with this 2024 LG 55QNED86TSA available for $300 less than the recommended retail price even though it's only just been released.

 Brand-by-brand guide to TV product codes